Zes apps · Één kwartaal Six apps · One quarter

 Weekly Pulse interactieve demo

-Weekly Pulse begon als een vraag: hoe ziet een week er eigenlijk uit — niet als agenda maar als patroon?
-Niet "wat moet ik doen om 14:00", maar "waar gaat mijn energie naartoe en wanneer ben ik gelukkig?"
+Weekly Pulse begon met een andere vraag: hoe ziet een week er eigenlijk uit — niet als agenda, maar als patroon?
+Niet "wat doe ik om 14:00".
+Maar: waar gaat mijn aandacht naartoe?

-Weekly Pulse started as a question: how does a week actually look — not as an agenda but as a pattern?
-Not "what do I have at 14:00", but "where does my energy go and when am I happy?"
+Weekly Pulse started with a different question: what does a week actually look like — not as a schedule, but as a pattern?
+Not "what do I have at 14:00".
+But: where does my attention go?

-Claude built an interactive wheel of seven segments — one per day.
-Activities are colour-coded by category (work, leisure, sport, creative, obligations), with width representing duration and height representing energy level.
-A second view shows the same data as a horizontal timeline.
-Both charts are fully SVG, built from mathematical functions for arc paths and polar coordinates.
+That became an interactive visualisation: a wheel of seven segments, one per day.
+Activities colour-coded by category, width is duration, height is energy level.
+A timeline view alongside it.
+Both fully SVG, built from arc paths and polar coordinates.

 ReactViteSVGSupabaseNetlify